MattGough/exceedra.engineering/_guidelines/07-How-to-write-a-post.md

 ## Some gotchas for coders

-Code previews are possible, we use highlight js for this and its built in to use these tags:
+Code previews are possible, we use rouge highlighter for this and its built in to use these tags:

 { % highlight xml %}

-Where xml is the code you are displaying, a full list is available (here)[https://highlightjs.org/static/demo/]
+Where xml is the code you are displaying, a full list is available (here)[http://rouge.jneen.net/

 { % endhighlight %}